washonrails/HydraVim/.github/README.md

 - The server will be updated as soon as the files are saved
 <br />

+## 💫 Thanks to
+We are grateful to the repositories, plugin authors and the Neovim community for making HydraVim possible.
+They offer special thanks to AstroVim, NvChad, LunarVim and CosmicVim for their inspiration and resources, as well as to all the plugin developers who have created useful tools for Neovim.

 ### <img width="auto" height="20px" src="https://github.com/oddlama/vane/blob/main/docs/vane.png"> General

 <img src="https://img.shields.io/badge/Mantained:-Yes!
 (Bug fixes, Repository , Website..)-brightgreen?style=flat">